“So who did your psychic paper say you were in order

 “And he might be trying to get you alone so he can kill you,”

-He stood up and moved nonchalantly towards the toilets.
-The Doctor watched
+up and moved nonchalantly towards the toilets.
+The Doctor watched him

-And he was right to be wary.
-He was already on his feet when a loud bang
+He was right to be wary.
+He was already on his feet when a loud bang came

-came from inside the gents.
-The barman was closer to the door and ran
+from inside the gents.
+The barman was closer to the door and ran in ahead

-in ahead of him swearing loudly as he saw a man-sized hole blasted in
+of him swearing loudly as he saw a man-sized hole blasted in the back

 against the hand-basins, nursing a nasty gash on his forehead and a painful